bryanguillen/catholic-gpt/README.md

 Ultimately, the vision will continue to evolve as we go on, but moving towards more accuracy and trustworthiness is the vision.

+## Roadmap

+_Note: Given that we are in the early phases of this project (closed beta), this will continue to evolve.
+Thus, you'll see it only records two phases as of now, with more to come._

+* ~~Phase 1 - This is the initial launch phase.
+The job here is to have a usable product that is deployed and can be put into users' hands -- in other words, the MVP.~~
+* Phase 2 - Gather feedback is the main goal here.
+But, this will also include minor bug fixes in the `frontend` and a key enhancement that make it easier to get feedback.
+The key enhancement is allowing the user to rate the answer as useful or not.

 ## Tech Stack

 - **Frontend:** React, Vite, Tailwind CSS, Shadcn